LaKabane/libtuntap/doc/api.md

 Note that this version number is not the same as the shared library version.

+_Return value_:

+`tuntap_version` returns the libtuntap version number, as described above.
+It cans never fail.

 tuntap_destroy
 --------------

     void tuntap_destroy(struct device *dev);

-This function will free allocated memory, close file descriptors and destroy the interface.
+This function will free allocated memory, close file descriptors and destroy the interface described with `dev`.

 tuntap_release
 --------------